GREAT SELECTION OF QUALITY STROMBUS SHELLS

 Strombus lay eggs in long strands: the eggs are contained in twisted gelatinous tubes.
 They move with a leaping motion.

 Many species of true conchs live on sandy bottoms among beds of sea grass in tropical waters.
 They eat algae and have a claw-shaped operculum.

 One Hand Selected Strombus Auresdiane shell 2 inches or more...... .11

 One hand selected Strombus Vittatus conch shell 2 inches or more...... .13

 Strawberry Strombus shells are gastropods; belonging to the conch shell family.
 They are a dense, heavy shell.
 Strombs shells have a flaring lip with a colorful strawberry inter shell color.
 Most strombs live in shallow, sandy tropical seas.

 One hand selected Strawberry Strombus shell 1 5/8 inches or more...... .11

 Species: Strombus Listeri.
 Often called Lister's Conch.
 The shell is relatively thin, lightweight and slender-spired.
 The suture is shallow.
 Its body is smooth with a curved whorl.
 The apertural lip extends outward.
 The outer edge is parallel with the shell's axis and ends with a finger like projection.
 The smooth columella is lightly callused.
 The spire whorls have strong vertical ribs crossed by finer spiral riblets.
 Lister's Conch is white streaked and mottled with brown.
 The shell was one considered a rare find.
 These are deep water conchs ranging across the entire Indo-Pacific region; from the Indian Ocean to the northern shores of Australia and New Zealand.

-One hand selected Strombus Listeri (Lister's Conch) 3 to 4 inch.....OUT OF STOCK
+One hand selected Strombus Listeri (Lister's Conch) 3 inches or more.....OUT OF STOCK